CMSgov/ab2d/website/sandbox/advanced_user_guide.md

 - Your token has expired
 - You have specified a contract that is not yours
-- You are not an user authorized to use the service
+- You are not a user authorized to use the service

 #### 404 HTTP Response - Page not found
 - The page doesn't exist.
 Check the URL to make sure it exists.
 Put it in a browser and see what the error is.
 You will